crane919/fireflies/README.md

     <figure>
         <img src="reports/report_img/blink_rate_exp1.png"
             title="Figure 2">
-        <figcaption>Figure 2*.
+        <p>Figure 2*.
 Replication results plotting the total number of flashes (blinks)
     at each timestep until synchronization.
-This model uses 50 agents so once the number of flashes reaches 50, the model is synchronized.</figcaption>
+This model uses 50 agents so once the number of flashes reaches 50, the model is synchronized.</p>
     </figure>
 </div>